frconor-ebook/meditations/_posts/2025-02-27-ash-wednesday.md

 cleanse our hearts.

 We say to Our Lord, "Create a clean heart in me" (Ps.
 51:10).
 A new heart.
-"Take out my heart of stone and give me a heart of flesh" (cf.
+"Take out my heart of stone and give me a heart of flesh" (*cf*.
 Ezek.
 36:26).

 Frequently, in the Responsorial Psalm during these days, we\'re going to